abstools/abstools/README.md

 Inside this repository we develop the core tools of the ABS modelling language.
 The current language manual is at http://docs.abs-models.org.

+To run the ABS collaboratory (a browser-based IDE for ABS) locally using Docker, execute the following command:

+    docker run -p 8080:80 --rm abslang/collaboratory:latest

+Then connect your browser to http://localhost:8080/.
+It is not necessary to clone the repository or compile the toolchain to run the ABS collaboratory in this way.

 Folders
 -------